-Proposed Modification Reference Proposed Modification Reason Previous Modification reference cases, including the imposition of occupancy restrictions on any residential accommodation permitted.
-MM29 (Policy NE16) Supporting text: 7.112 The council needs to consider the impacts of nitrogen on the Solent SAC which covers sites in the south of the district.
-The issues with phosphorus and nitrogen draining into the catchment for the River Itchen covers a significant part of the district including areas to the north and east of Winchester and Natural England advises that phosphorus and nitrogen are causing adverse environmental effects on the quality of the river.
-Comments from Natural England Identified by the Council in the MIQ's for clarity and effectiveness/ completeness PM43, PM44, PM205, PM203 7.115 The Local Plan may be able to help by allocating land for use in mitigation which could include using nature based solutions such as planting woodland or creating wetland habitat in appropriate locations.
+Proposed Modification Reference Proposed Modification Reason Previous Modification reference the supply of nutrient mitigation, including the Council's own mitigation schemes.
+Details of available and suitable third party mitigation schemes are provided on the Council's website 1 .
+7.115 The Local Plan may be able to help by allocating land for use in mitigation which could include using nature based solutions such as planting woodland or creating wetland habitat in appropriate locations.
 Any nutrient mitigation schemes brought forward should be agreed with Natural England.
 New paragraph after current paragraph 7.115 - The Local Nature Recovery Strategy for Hampshire should, when published, be used to guide the location and design of nutrient mitigation schemes to ensure that they make positive contribution towards the Local Nature Recovery Network, in particular, the identified priorities for nature recovery as set out in Local Nature Recovery Strategy.
-Policy NE16 Nutrient Neutrality Water Quality Effects on the Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites of the Solent and the River Itchen
+Policy NE16 Nutrient Neutrality Water Quality Effects on the Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites of the Solent and the River Itchen Amendment to criterion i as follows - Planning permission will only be granted where the integrity of nationally protected sites is not adversely affected by new overnight development.